Labia minora hypertrophy

 - Munhoz AM, Filassi JR, Ricci MD, et al. Aesthetic labia minora reduction with inferior wedge resection and superior pedicle flap reconstruction.
 Plast Reconstr Surg 2006; 118:1237.

-- Laufer MR. Structural abnormalities of the female reproductive trac.
-In: Pediatric and adolescent gynecology, 6th ed, Emans SJ, Laufer MR, Goldstein DP.
-(Eds), Lippincott Williams & Wilkins, Philadelphia 2012.
+- Laufer MR. Structural abnormalities of the female reproductive tract.
+In: Pediatric & Adolescent Gynecology, 6th ed, Emans SJ, Laufer MR (Eds), Wolters Kluwer Lippincott Williams & Wilkins, Philadelphia 2012. p.188.

 - Reddy J, Laufer MR. Hypertrophic labia minora.
 J Pediatr Adolesc Gynecol 2010; 23:3.